BART parking is only available to round-trip BART riders.

-The easiest way is to pay for daily parking is with your Clipper card.
-You must register your card in advance specifically for this parking application at the BART parking website called "EZ Rider" at https://ezrider.bart.gov/ezrider/.
-Once you register, you receive a hang tag, which you display in your car.
-Once inside the faregates, you simply tag your Clipper card at a Parking Validation Machine and go.
-This deducts the daily fee charge from your account only on the days that you park and tag the validation machine.
-If you don't have a Clipper card set up to pay for parking, you will need to take note of your parking stall number and enter your stall number and your parking payment into a validation machine.
+Using a Clipper card makes you eligible for EZ Rider Parking on days you ride BART.
+Just set up an EZ Rider Parking account with a credit/debit card and your Clipper card serial number at the BART parking website called "EZ Rider" at https://ezrider.bart.gov/ezrider/.
+Once you register, you will receive a hang tag, which you display in your car.
+To pay for parking, simply tag your Clipper card at a Parking Validation Machine after entering the fare gates.
+This deducts the daily fee charge from your EZ Rider Parking account only on the days that you park and tag the validation machine.

 B. Enter your stall number.

 D. Take your receipt from the bottom tray of the parking validation machine.

 3. BART Blue Ticket (Only in-station option if you don't have cash or an EZ rider account)

 A. Proceed through the fare gates and go to addfare/parking validation machine inside the paid area.
 You must enter the fare gate using the BART blue ticket (not Clipper).